 The national monument proclamation could mandate a plan be written within three years of designation.
-The National Forest Management Act requires each National Forest to update their management plan every 10-15 years, yet the Plumas National Forest Land and Resource Management Plan ("Forest Plan") has not been updated since it was published in 1988.
+The National Forest Management Act requires each National Forest to update their management plan every 10-15 years.
+The Plumas National Forest Land and Resource Management Plan ("Forest Plan") was published in 1988 and US Forest Service Region 5 planning timelines indicate an update is unlikely to begin until forests to the south and west of us have completed their plan updates.
+Right now, the Inyo, Sequoia, and Sierra National Forests are undergoing forest plan updates, a process that started in 2014 and is hopefully nearing completion, after nearly a decade.

-We need a plan for the rugged and remote portions of the Plumas and Lassen National Forests that addresses fuels and post-fire restoration as soon as possible.
+Bottom line, we need a plan for the rugged and remote portions of the Plumas and Lassen National Forests that addresses fuels and post-fire restoration as soon as possible.